Asthma: Causes, Symptoms and Best Treatment (Ultimate Guide)

 Types of Asthma

-It varies widely in the way it occurs and for the reason it occurs but the triggers are usually constant.
+It varies widely in the way it occurs and for this reason, it occurs but the triggers are usually constant.
+It can affect people of different ages and may range from mild to severe symptoms.

 1. Childhood Asthma